Image-based Outlier Synthesis With Training Data: Introduction

+On the other hand, Ming \etal~\citep{ming2021impact} and Zhang \etal~\citep{zhang2023robustness} have explored the detrimental effect of spurious correlation on OOD detection, but studies addressing this issue (with virtual outliers) leveraging only training samples remain relatively scarce.
+A few notable works such as Kirby~\citep{kim2023key} and BackMix~\citep{wang2025backmix} propose to use background image features utilizing inpainting procedure while OEST~\citep{wang2023out} utilizes explicit data augmentations.
+In this work however, we take a more direct simplistic approach -- we add gradient attribution values to ID inputs to disrupt invariant features while amplifying true-class logit, thereby synthesizing challenging near-manifold virtual outliers.

-In this work, we propose a unified \textit{\textbf{A}pproach to \textbf{S}purious, fine-grained and \textbf{C}onventional OOD Detection} (dubbed \textbf{\ours}). \ours~consists of: \circled{1} outlier synthesis pipeline and \circled{2} virtual outlier exposure training pipeline.
+To summarize, in this work, we propose a unified \textit{\textbf{A}pproach to \textbf{S}purious, fine-grained and \textbf{C}onventional OOD Detection} (dubbed \textbf{\ours}). \ours~consists of: \circled{1} outlier synthesis pipeline and \circled{2} virtual outlier exposure (OE) training pipeline.
 To synthesize virtual outliers, we perturb invariant features while preserving environmental features.
 We identify invariant features with the pixel attribution method using the model being learned.
 Second, we formulate a joint training objective that incentivizes the ID classification and the predictive uncertainty toward the synthesized outliers.
 To facilitate the joint objective, we employ constrained optimization by leveraging standardized feature representation.
-Our contributions are: \begin{itemize} \item We propose a novel outlier exposure training approach leveraging standardized feature representation.
-Additionally, we propose an improved variant of ODIN~\citep{odin18iclr}. \item We show that effective virtual outliers can be synthesized solely from $\mathbb{D}_\text{in}$ using pixel attribution.
-We also introduce ID pixel shuffling as a strong outlier synthesis baseline. \item We conduct an extensive evaluation across three settings, demonstrating the effectiveness of our approach in each. \end{itemize}
+Our contributions are: \begin{itemize} \item We propose a novel OE training approach leveraging standardized feature representation, along with an improved variant of posthoc method ODIN~\citep{odin18iclr}. \item To the best of our knowledge, we are the first to empirically demonstrate that adding gradient attribution values to ID samples synthesizes effective outliers, whereas subtracting these values does not.
+We also introduce invariant pixel shuffling as a strong outlier synthesis baseline. \item We empirically reveal superiority of z-score over $L_2$ normalization in feature representation for training the OOD detection model. \end{itemize}